 Moving from a sequence of independent and identically distributed random variables to a stochastic process requires revisiting the definition of \textbf{redundancy} provided in section \ref{redundancy_sec}.
 We can no longer define redundancy with respect to only the entropy of a single random variable in the sequence (e.g. $H(\xrv_k)$).
 The more general definition of redundancy must account for the joint entropy:

-Essentially, this means that redundancy is now a function of higher order interactions between variables rather than just of the distribution of each random variable individually.
-In the example above $H(\xrv_k) = \maxentropy(\mathcal{X})$, all colors are equally likely for every draw in the absence of any information about the outcomes of other draws.
-But the joint distribution in our example is not the maximum entropy distribution, because the information present in the distribution of one random variable is shared by others.
-This manifests in the fact that we can do much better than random chance in guessing the next color in a sequence given knowledge of the previous ones.
-The maximum entropy joint distribution would be independent and identically distributed random events, each of which has equal probability over all of its states.
+Redundancy now depends on higher-order interactions between variables, not just on each variable's individual distribution.
+In the example above, $H(\xrv_k) = \maxentropy(\mathcal{X})$: all colors are equally likely for every draw in the absence of any information about the outcomes of other draws.
+But the joint distribution is not the maximum entropy distribution, because the information present in one random variable is shared by others.
+This is why we can do much better than random chance in guessing the next color given knowledge of the previous ones.
+The maximum entropy joint distribution would be independent and identically distributed random events, each with equal probability over all states.